takagi/cl-cuda/README.markdown

 ### [Special Variable] \*sdk-not-found\*

 Readonly.
-The value is `nil` if cl-cuda found CUDA SDK when its build, otherwise `t`.
+The value is `t` if cl-cuda could not find CUDA SDK or at least it failed to load `libcuda` for some reason, otherwise `nil`.

     *sdk-not-found*    ; => nil